zfechko/CptS-315/Assignments/PA 2/README.md

 b.
 Compute similarity score for all item-item (movie-movie) pairs.
 You will use the *centered cosine* similarity metric that we discussed in class.

 c.
-Comput the neighborhood set $N$ for each item.
+Compute the neighborhood set $N$ for each item.
 You will select the movies that have the highest similarity score for the given movie.
 Use a neighborhood of size $5$.
 Break ties using lexicographic ordering over movie-IDs.

 d.
 Estimate the ratings of other users who didn't rate this item using the neighborhood set.
 Repeat for each item